 Why Media Arts and Production at UTS?

 - Showcase your talent

 Once you're studying with us, you'll be looking to cast actors in your film projects.
-Utilise the Star Now Casting Portal to view all the current call-outs in motion amongst UTS MAP students and alumni or post your own!
+You'll gain access to the Star Now Casting Portal, where you can view current call-outs from UTS MAP students and alumni or post your own!

 Graduates work as directors, editors, film producers, cinematographers, sound designers, new media producers, production managers, scriptwriters, multimedia designers, radio producers, arts administrators and freelance media artists.